rsesek/ustaxlib/README.md

 ### Should I use this to file my own tax returns?

 Please, heck no. There are guaranteed to be bugs in this software.
-The models do not support every and situation.
+The models do not support every situation, and many more complex parts of forms are not implemented.
 This software is provided with no warranty.
+There is no wizard/interview system; it is expected that you use the instructions on [the IRS website](https://www.irs.gov) to set up and input data into the forms.

 ### How well does it work?